Supervisory Skills – Steps to Become a Successful Supervisor (Updated) – Potential.com

 Be a Mentor: Being a supervisor, leading by example also means that you should be a mentor to your employees.
 As a mentor, you should examine the highest potential of your team members individually and push them forward to achieve their best.
 Being a role model to your team is also essential and is achieved by setting rules and guidelines and following them as well as handling problems and risks properly.

-Give Positive Feedback: Employees whom achieve a goal or complete a task always look for a feedback.
+Give Positive Feedback: Employees who achieve a goal or complete a task always look for feedback.
 Leaders should give positive feedback to their employees even if they did not do the right thing.
 Instead of telling them that what they did was wrong, tell them that they can improve.

 Be up to date: Any employee should always be up to date with the current business situation and updates on the field.
 With your help as a leader and a supervisor, guidelines, and workshops can help increase the team’s knowledge.

-Great Leaders always look forward towards improving themselves as they develop their supervisory skills.
-Improving yourself makes you a role model to your employees and helps on increasing the productive outcome of your team members.
+Great Leaders always look forward to improving themselves as they develop their supervisory skills.
+Improving yourself makes you a role model to your employees and helps in increasing the productive outcome of your team members.